novusengine/Engine/README.md

 6. The solution builds to `../Build/Bin/Engine/[BuildConfig]`

 ## How to use
 This project is a dependency of the [AssetConverter](https://github.com/novusengine/AssetConverter) and [Game](https://github.com/novusengine/Game) projects.
-You can either copy/paste or symlink the engine into the `Submodule` folder of the Asset Converter and Game projects.
-Both actions will override the already cloned engine inside those projects.
+Both projects already include engine, but it's suggested to clone this project anyway and symlink the engine into the `Submodule` folder of the projects.